abzeede/tepco-notification-bot/README.md

   **note:**

 1. For Line user_id, you have to run the project and set Webhook in Line console, once you join bot room the user_id will show up in terminal
-2. If you develop on local, you can use https://ngrok.com/ as proxy for your Webhook url
+2. If you're develop on local, you can use https://ngrok.com/ as proxy for your Webhook url

 ## Run project